 What causes gastroschisis?

 Like most birth defects, it’s unknown what causes gastroschisis.
 There are rare familial cases where a parent or a relative may be affected, but in most cases, we don’t know the cause of gastroschisis.

 How is gastroschisis diagnosed?

 Gastroschisis is diagnosed by ultrasound (US).
 This US may have been requested by your primary doctor because you had an increased level of alpha fetal protein (AFP) in your blood.
 Alternatively, gastroschisis may be diagnosed by a routine US after approximately 10-12 weeks of pregnancy.
 When abdominal organs such as the intestines or stomach are seen floating freely outside of the abdominal cavity of the developing fetus, gastroschisis is confirmed.
 Unfortunately, we still see a few patients each year who are not diagnosed until birth.
-When this occurs, the newborn has to be emergently transported to a center capable of managing these complicated babies.
+When this occurs, the newborn must be immediately transported to a center capable of managing gastroschisis emergency treatment.

 How is gastroschisis managed before birth?

 Although there is no specific prenatal treatment for babies with gastroschisis, we have a comprehensive approach to managing these pregnancies starting with diagnosis.
 Our prenatal management centers on acquiring as much information about your baby as possible.
 We accomplish that by using high resolution fetal ultrasound.